-I just started as a postdoc with Chris Callison-Burch at University of Pennsylvania.
+I am a postdoc at University of Pennsylvania, working with Chris Callison-Burch.
 My research interest is centered around Natural Language Processing, with an emphasis on data-driven approaches for paraphrase, social media and information extraction.
 I create models and systems to help people digest large amount of texts efficiently, read and write in new languages or different styles.

 |Learning Paraphrases from Twitter

 Twitter engages millions of users, who naturally talk about the same topics simultaneously and frequently convey similar meaning using diverse linguistic expressions.
 Learning paraphrases from Twitter can help with adapting generic NLP tools to noisy user-generated text or evolving languages, learning native expressions, generating more natural dialogues for Human-Computer Interaction (e.g. Apple's Siri and Microsoft's Cortana), etc. I have demonstrated the feasibility and important value of gathering and generating paraphrases from Twitter [BUCC13].
 I have also developed an efficient crowdsourcing methodology [Thesis] and constructed the Twitter Paraphrase Corpus of more than 18,000 sentences.